mengirena/Practice/card-game/README.md

 👆🏽 click to check the live page

-This is a tip calculator.
-You can also use it to calculate the amount to split with your friends.
+This is a card game.
+You can play with the computer.
+Both decks will flip one card after clicking.
+Comparing the flipped card, the one with higher value and suit will get two flipped cards.
+The winner will get the whole deck cards.

 ## Demo